The International Steam Pages

 Click for full size image.

-Earlier reports will be found under Serbia, the only location where active steam can be found in Kosovo is the coal mine of Obiliq (Serbian: Obilic) 10 km northwest of Prishtina, the capital of Kosovo with its three 62 class locos.
+Earlier reports will be found under Serbia, the last location where active steam could be found in Kosovo was the coal mine of Obiliq (Serbian: Obilic) 10 km northwest of Prishtina, the capital of Kosovo with its three 62 class locos.
 Roland Beier was here in January 2002 and Mark Blount-Stonham in June 2003.
 Read what they found (11th June 2003).
 Torsten Schneider found things very quiet in March 2007 (2nd April 2007).
 James Waite was here in October 2008 and you can read his report (14th November 2008).
 Fabrice Lanoue found 62-670 shunting in the mine next to the power plant and tripping to the station at Obilic/Kastriot on 6th May 2010 - access was permitted on request (17th May 2010).
 62-673 and 62-636 were outside the shed.
 Dave Habraken was here in April 2011 and you can read his report (10th May 2011).

 Latvia Index